The Jack Russell Terrier is a ball of energy. Their training is necessary so that their behaviour is appropriate for home life.

-- Even if they hate being alone, they should get used to it.
+- Even if they hate being alone, they need to get used to it.

 - They should not pull on the leash on walks.

 You can also teach them useful orders such as 'sit', 'come', and 'no'.
-You should use a small vocabulary in order to help your dog understand.
+You should use small range of vocabulary in order to help your dog understand more easily.

 Firm but gentle education

 You should never use violence to teach a dog.
 The key to training a Jack Russell is being strict while not being cruel.

 When your dog has carried out a command effectively, you can give them a pat, scratch, or treat.
 This will be motivation for them to obey in the future.